 Send your Easter newsletter with Sendinblue

-- Inject some fun by including a simple game
+- Add some fun by trying out a game with your contacts

 - Express your message clearly with a specific, relevant subject line

-- Increase your open rate with a personalized subject line
+- Increase your open rate and click through rate with personalized content